boku7/boku7.github.io/_posts/2021-09-14-0dayappsecBeginnerGuide.md

         dumpnumber += 1
 ```

-Running the exploit we are able to dump the admin's crendentials table!
+Running the exploit we are able to dump the admin credentials table!

 ![](/assets/images/webwb/dumpAdmins.png)